AarjavJain101/STM32F407G_DISCO_Beat_Detector/README.md

     * **DATA**: Connect `DOUT` on mic to `PC12` on the chip/board
     * **3V**: Connect `3V` on mic to `3V` on the chip/board
     * **GND**: Connect `GND` on mic to `GND` on the chip/board
-* Now, connect the USB A to USB micro A to the board from your computer with the repository.
+* Now, connect the USB A to USB mini A to the board from your computer with the repository.
 Using the STM32CubeMX software run/flash the firmware onto the board
 * Finally, play music and enjoy the beat detector :).